National economies under duress; a plea for help from retail

 RETAIL PAIN: Darkened storefronts tell the story of what has happened to the retail sector and emerging economic data paints an even darker picture.

-— Retail trade groups are intensifying their pleas to Congress for help.

-In a letter to Congress, the Retail Industry Leaders Association, of which Best Buy, Walmart and The Gap are members, asked Congress to allow states to provide furloughed and laid off workers the ability to accept part-time work shifts without a reduction in unemployment benefits.
+— In a letter to Congress, the Retail Industry Leaders Association, which counts among members Best Buy, Walmart and The Gap, asked Congress to allow furloughed and laid off retail workers to accept part-time work shifts without a reduction in state unemployment benefits.

-The Leaders Association, along with more than 30 industry groups including the National Retail Federation, and the American Booksellers Association, are also seeking a federally-backed fund to provide relief to them and their workers.
+The association, along with more than 30 industry groups including the National Retail Federation, and the American Booksellers Association, are also seeking a federally-backed fund to provide relief to companies and workers.

 “If we haven’t stabilized the (retail) industry, there isn’t going to be an economic recovery,” said Tom McGee, CEO of the International Council of Shopping Centers.